oleksiisv/projector-l6/README.md

 For faster loading, recent posts are stored in Memory Cache. (post_id, author_id)

 Media (images, videos) are stored in Object Storage

+**SPOFs:** Data loss and connection loss (solution: replicas),

+**Bottlenecks:** for MYSQL databases there could be memoty and I/O bottlenecks.
+Using federation and aplitting posts, users and comments along with splitting write with read replicas should help resolcing bottlenecks.

 ## Architecture diagram